Archive offers new life for fallen space shuttle Columbia

 By Irene Klotz

-CAPE CANAVERAL, Fla., Jan 31 Space shuttle Columbia's flying days came to an abrupt and tragic end on Feb.
-1, 2003, when damage from a broken wing crescendoed, dooming the seven astronauts aboard.
+CAPE CANAVERAL, Florida Space shuttle Columbia's flying days came to an abrupt and tragic end on February 1, 2003, when damage from a broken wing crescendoed, dooming the seven astronauts aboard.

 Although Columbia now lies in pieces, its mission is not over.